Guix Introduction Part 4: Try Guix

 “pollute” your other environment.
 The needed packages will be

 automatically built if they are not yet in the cached store.
-So guix environment
+So guix environment is a very convenient way to reproduce a set of packages

 in a clean way.
 For example, this can be used to manage per-project